The USITC's May 27 solar decision is easy to misread.

 Use a simple screening model before sending the quote to counsel or a broker.

 Assume a module quote starts at $0.13/W FOB.
 Add $0.01/W for freight and insurance and the pre-duty baseline becomes $0.14/W. If the product is direct China-origin and exposed to a heavy AD/CVD stack, the landed cost can move several multiples higher before installation.
-The standing guide china-solar-panel-import-duties-2026 uses a screening example that can exceed $0.63/W in a direct China-origin scenario with high duty exposure.
+The standing guide US & EU Tariffs on Chinese Solar Panels 2026 uses a screening example that can exceed $0.63/W in a direct China-origin scenario with high duty exposure.

 The exact number will vary by producer, entry date, classification, and review status.
 The point is not that every China-linked quote becomes $0.63/W. The point is that the buyer must know which assumption it is using.